What is Mulberry Silk?

 What is the quality of silk you use?

-All products from A Little Silk are made from the highest quality grade 6A and 22 momme Mulberry silk, free from harmful chemicals.
-Each pillowcase is manufactured to meet the OEKO-Tex Standard 100, a global independent testing and certification for textile products, and is individually quality-checked before being sent to a customer.
+All products from A Little Silk are made from the highest quality grade 6A Mulberry silk, free from harmful chemicals.
+Each silk item is manufactured to meet the OEKO-Tex Standard 100, a global independent testing and certification for textile products.
+Each item is individually quality-checked before being sent to a customer.

 Mulberry silk has its origins in China, going back more than 4,000 years.
 Traditionally, it was seen as a fabric for aristocrats and royalty.
 Word spread about the qualities of this fabric, and the ancient network of trade routes for China to export was established, hence 'the silk road'.

-Following an extensive search for a premium silk partner, A Little Silk has selected three silk manufacturers based in China to collaborate with and design our range of Mulberry silk pillowcases.
+Following an extensive search for a premium silk partner, A Little Silk has selected three silk manufacturers based in China to collaborate with and design our range of Mulberry silk collections.

-Every pillowcase, upon arrival in New Zealand, is individually quality-checked, before being lovingly packaged in New Zealand floral-scented tissue-paper and gift box and sent by courier.
+Every item, upon arrival in New Zealand, is individually quality-checked, before being lovingly packaged and sent by courier.